Colegio de Contadores de Chile

 To support the adoption of the standards, the CCCH reports that it has a permanent Accounting Principles and Standards Committee that reviews and approves accounting standards on an ongoing basis.
 The committee also develops presentations for the financial sector regulators on IFRS, reviews the translations of the standards to detect errors that may cause confusion in the application of the standards, sends the analysis to the IASB, and participates remotely in the IASB meetings.

-The CCCH states that it holds regular meetings with regulators to participate in technical discussions regarding analysis of issues or rules that affect the application of the regulations, and does the same with educational institutions to communicate changes to the IFRS and to ensure that universities have included this subject into their accounting curriculum.
+The CCCH states that it holds regular meetings with regulators to participate in technical discussions regarding analysis of issues or rules that affect the application of the regulations.
+It does the same with educational institutions to communicate changes to the IFRS and to ensure that universities have included this subject into their accounting curriculum.
 Additionally, the institute indicates that it supports members’ implementation and compliance with IFRS by disseminating information on new and modified IASB pronouncements, making the translated standards available on its website, and providing training courses.

 The Accounting Principles and Standards Committee developed a training program on IFRS for Small- and Medium-sized Entities (SMEs) to support the implementation of the standards in different Chilean regions.